A Plastic Bottle Is Not an Accessory You Want to Sport this Summer

 Already 10 years ago, we spent about 100 billion dollars on bottled water globally every year, this while hundreds of millions of people don’t even have access to clean water.
 That’s money completely wasted.
 Then there’s the environmental cost that comes with producing virgin plastic bottles; sourcing the fossil fuel oil, filling them up, transporting and cooling.
 We haven’t found an updated account for the carbon footprint today, but in 2007 the bottles produced just in America stood for over 2.5 million tons of the manmade carbon dioxide.

 No doubt this needs to stop.
 Not only do we have to limit plastic consumption in any way we can, we also have to come up with better alternatives.
 Naturally, this is not only up to us as individuals, though we play a big part, but a joint responsibility we share with businesses and governments.
 What if global companies like Coca Cola, that is responsible for about a sixth of the 600 billion throwaway bottles that are produced every year, would start taking some real responsibility.
-Only using recycled plastic for their bottles for example would be a start.
+Only using recycled plastic for their bottles, for example, might be a good start.

 We do need to tackle this problem at it’s source, and to quote Greenpeace: “Think about it like this: if your bath was overflowing, your priority would be to turn off the taps—you wouldn’t first start mopping up the excess water”.
-Well, the bathroom floor, a.k.a. our oceans, defiantly needs to be mopped.
-Let’s hope we can also stop the plastic from overflowing.
+So let’s do what we can to stop the plastic from overflowing.

 Letar du efter färg med ambitiöst miljötänk att måla om ditt hem med?

 Emma Olbers on Sustainability In the Furniture Design Industry — Is There Any?

 Giving fashion a break to investigate sustainability in the booming business of furniture design.
 Expert help needed.